gilesknap/gphotos-sync/README.rst

 If in future a Google Photos API is provided by Google then an update to two way sync is possible.

+After doing a full sync you will have 3 directories off of the specified root:
+* currently relies on a patch to gdata-python-client see open issue for details of how to patch
+* drive - contains all photos and videos from your google drive with original folder hierarchy and file names
+* picasa - contains any media that was referenced in an album but not found in drive.
+This will usually include all google photos creations such as ANIMATIONS, EFFECTS etc. These have the original file names and organized into folders by date.
+* albums - contains a folder hierarchy representing the set of albums in your photos (but not shared ones).
+All the files are symlinks to content in one of the other folders.

+In drive and picasa folders duplicate files names are handled by adding (1) etc. (as per Google's drive sync tool for windows)

+in the root folder a sqlite database holds an index of all media and albums.
+Useful to find out about the state of your photo store.

+This has been tested against my photo store of nearly 100,000 photos.

 Primary Goals
 --------------
 * provide a file system backup so it is possible to monitor for accidental deletions (or deletions caused by bugs) in very large photo collections
 * make it possible to switch to a different photo management system in future if this ever becomes desirable/necessary
+* use the Google Drive API as much as possible and the deprecated picasa web API as little as possible.
+*   picasa is only used to get lists of album contents and to download items that are missing from Google Drive.

 Known Issues
 ------------
+* Shared folders are not seen, this is a limitation of picasa web api and is not likely to be fixed
+* Albums of over 10,000 photos are truncated at 10,000 again due to a limitation of the web api.
+Unfortunately this means you will not automatically retrieve all google photos creations if you have > 10,0000 photos.
+I suggest creating a 'Creations'
+* To investigate - Download of video files seems slower than it should be
+* Todo - handle deletes and moves
+* Todo - remember last synced date and default to incremental backup

 Install and configure
 ---------------------